 Choose a pathway that fits your interests, strengths, and long-term goals

-Career growth is easier when you pick a pathway that matches how you prefer to work.
-Some people want to be outside and solve problems on the spot.
-Others enjoy data, procedures, labs, or coordinating across teams.
-You don’t need to guess forever—you just need the next move.
+Career growth is easier when the pathway matches the way you like to work.
+Some people want to be outdoors, solving problems as they come up.
+Others prefer data, procedures, lab work, or coordination across teams.
+You do not have to map everything out at once; you only need the next step.

 Use this quick fit check: